LinkFrost/letsthink/frontend/README.md

 2. run `npm install` to install dependencies
 3. run `npm run dev` to boot the dev server
 4. If you'd like to build the typescript, you can use the `npm run build` command, and find the output in the `/build` directory.

-## Exceeding Aspects
-I'd say the frontend is considered exceeding.
-The first point would be that we have implemented a full, end to end authentication system using JSON Web Tokens.
-We've made sure to avoid XSS attacks commonly caused by local storage, and CSRF attacks commonly caused by storing only cookies, by using opaque refresh tokens along with short-lived JWTs, alongside a refresh token intervals.

-In addition, we've implemented every single aspect of the client side application very thoroughly.
-Message Boards and Polls update live every 2 seconds with new results.
-Our styling is thorough and pleasant, and we've taken a serious interest in designing a good UX.